lite-xl/lite-xl-plugin-manager/SPEC.md

 ### Stubs

 If a addon likes, it can specify a particular `remote`; a publically acessible git repository, accessed via HTTPS, pinned at a specific commit to be used as a source for its data.
 In that case, the package manager must download the repository, and interpret the manifest file found there to determine the addon's metadata.

 This is known as a stub.

 ### Files

 Files are objects that contain at least two keys, `url`, and `checksum`.
 They can also optionally contain the `arch` and `path` keys.

 * `url` represents the URL to grab the particular file from.
 * `checksum` is the sha256hex checksum for the file.
 If `"SKIP"` is specified, the check is skipped.
 This is fine for development purposes, but any publically accessible manifest, should specify a checksum.
 * `arch` is the lite-xl/clang architecture tuple that the file is relevant for. if omitted, file is to be assumed to be valid for all arhcitectures.
+Can be an array.
 * `path` is the location to install this file inside the addon's directory.

 If a file is an archive, of either `.zip` or `.tar.gz`, it will automatically